bw-math/bw-math/source/assignments/projects/01_GRAPHING_I.rst

 c.
 What percentage of "*Not eligible due to low battery range*" for **Clean Alternative Fuel Vehicle (CAFV) Eligibility** vehicles are *Battery Electric Vehicles (BEV)*?

-4. Using this information obtained in *#3* and any additional information required, create a stacked bar chart for the *conditional distribution* of the **Clean Alternative Fuel Vehicle (CAFV) Eligibility** given the **Electric Vehicle Type**.
+3. Using this information obtained in *#3* and any additional information required, create a stacked bar chart for the *conditional distribution* of the **Clean Alternative Fuel Vehicle (CAFV) Eligibility** given the **Electric Vehicle Type**.

 4. What does your stacked bar chart from #3 tell you about the *association* between the **Clean Alternative Fuel Vehicle (CAFV) Eligibility** and the **Electric Vehicle Type**?
 Write your answer in your script's :ref:`python_docstring` and label the problem.

-5. What percentage of *electric vehicles* are
+5. Write a few sentences explaining the results from #2 - #4.
+Did the result turn out the way you expected?
+Why or why not?

 .. _project_one_dataset:

 Datasets